MonicaFidalgo/recipe-lookup-tool/README.md

 ## How to Run

-- Instal json-server as a dev dependency
+- We need to Instal json-server as a dev dependency Run `npm install`
-  `npm install --save json-server`
 - Run `npm run json-server`

 ### Note